fluent/fluentbit-website-v3/announcements/v0.11.0/index.md

 - Proxy
   - Refactored Golang interface for output plugins

+- Logger
+  - Fix initialization mode and make it more friendly for daemon mode.

 - Input
   - input plugins: msgpack buffers now are handled by Fluent Bit Core, input plugins uses new API to ingest data.
   - in\_tail: add support for parsing, new _Parser_ configuration key.